-Food Sensitivities to Monitor if you have Celiac Disease
+Food Sensitivities and Celiac Disease

 I want to emphasize that these are just potential food sensitives to be aware of when you have celiac disease and might not be the cause of your continued symptoms.
 As always, if you’re concerned about your symptoms, be sure to consult your doctor or dietitian to help rule out other causes and certainly don’t attempt elimination diets on your own.
 Because a gluten-free lifestyle is already so restrictive, you don’t want to unnecessarily restrict further if you don’t have to.